ryangerardwilson/rtutor/courses/python.md

     df.describe(include='all').loc['count'].T # deep dive aesthetically

     # 7. Quantile Analysis
-    # To examine Percenilt Distibution
+    # To examine Percentile Distibution - you can use this as a histogram replacement,
+    # to check if the dist is skewed on the right or left.
+For instance, the below data
+    # is skewed on the right.
     df['duration_hours'].quantile([i/10 for i in range(0,11)])
     #!
 0.0      0.062609 # this is the min, or the 0th percentile
     #!
 0.1      0.323194